mewfree/personal-website-gatsby/src/pages/blog/adwords-modify-entities/index.md

 We are going to implement a slightly different version of the first example.

 # Raising bids on specific keywords
-Imagine we have big pockets and want to stay at position 2 or better at all times for all keywords.
+Imagine we have big pockets and want to stay in position 2 or better at all times for all keywords.
 First, we'll need to find all keywords with an average position (avg. pos.) worse than 2.
 This should be easy to do thanks to what we've learnt in the [previous tutorial](/blog/adwords-scripts-reading-data).
 Then, we'll raise the bids on those keywords by an arbitrary amount (+10%) in order to try to raise the avg. pos. to 2 or better.